effiejpereira/effiejpereira.github.io/_pages/students.md

 ### Q: What is your perspective on equity, diversity, & inclusion (EDI)?
 _My own perspective on EDI has been shaped by my experiences as a woman, an immigrant, a first-generation scholar, a member of a visible minority group, and a member of the 2SLGBTQ+ community.
 These backgrounds have afforded me a unique perspective on the challenges and barriers that exist for scholars of historically excluded groups in academia.
-As such, my perspective on EDI is that it benefits the entire field of psychological science when we ensure that everyone has the necessary supports to thrive within academia, and I am committed to ensuring that I'm always addressing these challenges and barriers for future generations of scholars and learning and practicing how to be the best ally I can be._
+As such, my perspective on EDI is that it benefits the entire field of psychological science when we ensure that everyone has the necessary supports to thrive within academia, and I am committed to ensuring that I'm always addressing these challenges and barriers for future generations of scholars while learning and practicing how to be the best ally I can be._

 ### Q: Should I email you to express interest in working with you?